Davis R. Ruark: Career

+Ruark is active in the Jonesboro Presbyterian Church and in other community groups.
+He’s been active in both Rotary and the Lions.

+Ruark currently lives in the Raleigh, North Carolina metropolitan region.

 Arrest

 In 2008, Ruark was arrested in Ocean City, MD for driving under the influence.
 Ruark pleaded guilty to driving under the influence and received one year unsupervised probation, a $500 fine, and 12 points on his driver's license.